wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

    - /i – This is the install flag.
    - PORT – Specify a port other than the default of 5590.
 If the "quiet" or "no ui" flag for msiexec is specified and the PORT value on the command line is not valid, the install will proceed with the default 5590 value.
    - INSTALLFOLDER – Specify an alternate location for the binary components other than the default location of "%PROGRAMFILES%\OSISoft\EdgeDataStore".
 OSIsoft recommends you use the default installation path.
-   - WIXUI_ENABLEMODBUS – Add a Modbus TCP EDS Adapter system component.
+   - WIXUI_ENABLEMODBUS – Add a system component to create a Modbus TCP EDS adapter instance.
 The value must be 1 for the component to be added.
-   - WIXUI_ENABLEOPCUA - Add a OPC UA EDS Adapter system component.
+   - WIXUI_ENABLEOPCUA - Add a system component to create a OPC UA EDS adapter instance.
 The value must be 1, for the component to be added.

     **Note:** If you do not use a parameter, the default value for the parameter is used.
 Property names must be in all capital letters, for example, PORT.